ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 ## Modular code

 Improving readability often involves breaking your code down into smaller, more manageable chunks.
-Regardless of the language, you can containerise your code into self-contained parts such as modules, classes, or functions.
+Regardless of the language, you can group your code into self-contained parts such as modules, classes, or functions.

 (functions)=
 ### Write re-usable code as functions

-In the early stages of analysis, we often copy and paste code to 'make it work'.
+In the early stages of analysis, it is common to copy and paste code to 'make it work'.
 As the code matures, it is worth taking repetitive code and turning it into functions.
 Functions allow us to make a piece of logic reusable in a consistent and readable way, and also makes it easier for us to [test our logic](testing_code.md).

 When starting to write functions, you should consider what is the right level of complexity for a single function.